cran/packcircles/README.md

 Hongan Wang.
 Published in *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems*, 2006, pp. 517-520.
 [ACM](https://dl.acm.org/citation.cfm?id=1124851).

+The function `circleRemoveOverlaps` takes an initial set of overlapping circles and attempts to find a non-overlapping subset or, optionally, a subset with some specified degree of overlap.
+Circle positions remain fixed.
+It provides several fast heuristic algorithms to choose from, as well as two based on linear programming.
+For the latter, package lpSolve must be installed.

 The function `circleGraphLayout` is an initial Rcpp port of an algorithm described by